 Cars can teach us a couple of basic things about designing with audio for better user experiences.
 The first is that user experience design should not be limited to the usual graphic user interface (GUI).
 The car has no means to visually inform me how far I could still go without hitting the curb.
 The second is that sound tends to be very useful when we go beyond the GUI.
 Without the audio feedback, my car might end up in the garage more often than I would like.

 Given that we’re moving into a world of less or no UI, it’s important for experience designers to consider designing with audio.
 There is great potential for sound in designing for wearables and for the Internet of Things.
 Given the limited GUI in wearables and other connected devices such as the Nest thermostat, it might not be the best option to rely on visual feedback as the main feedback mechanism.

-Of course, the technology is currently limited to tracking and it might not seem like such a big deal.
+Of course, the technology is currently limited to tracking, and it might not seem like such a big deal.
 But compared to paper-based medical history files that we still use today, it is a huge leap forward.
-As the technology advances, the potential for sound becomes even greater.
+As technology advances, the potential for sound becomes even greater.

 Voice Interfaces: Content And Personality

 We don’t have to wait for the future to start designing with audio.
 Many devices with no GUI exists today.
 When my Bluetooth speakers run low on battery, it interrupts BB King to politely remind me to charge it.
 Perhaps it could be done in a less disruptive manner, but it surely is less annoying than suddenly having a pair of dead speakers only because I wasn’t paying enough attention to notice the little flashing red light at the back.

 Designing with audio, therefore, brings up two important considerations.
 What kind of sound should we choose and how should we present it?